KDE/homerun/README_MODELS.md

 wanted.
 The recommended way to do so is with the functions from the SourceArguments namespace.

+### string query
+- access: read-write
+- mandatory: no

+A model can implement this property to implement searching/filtering itself.
+If it is not defined, Homerun will apply a generic filter to the item names when the user type a search criteria.

 ## Methods
 ### bool trigger(int row)
 - mandatory: yes